tuturax/BadAss/README.md

 # BadAsss Git
-## Biological Analysis designed for A Sterady-State System
+## Biological Analysis designed for A Steady-State System

 # Welcome to the Arthur's GitHub